iukadike/blog/_posts/2023-09-10-format-string-attack.md

 #### Changing the value to 0xAABBCCDD.

 In this task, the target value is a large number.
-This value is the total number of characters that are printed out by the printf() function; printing out this large number of characters may take hours.
-A faster approach is to use %hn or %hhn, instead of %n, so we can modify a two-byte (or one-byte) memory space, instead of four bytes.
+This value is the total number of characters that are printed out by the printf() function.
+Printing out this large number of characters may take hours.
+A faster approach is to use %hn or %hhn instead of %n, so we can modify a two-byte (or one-byte) memory space instead of four bytes.

 ##### Using %hn